prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/e. Methodology.md

 ## **Introduction: The Essence of Evaluation**

 Evaluation, for us, is not a mechanical exercise of tallying outputs or measuring linear progress.
 It is a [[practice]] of listening deeply to the energy flows within and across systems—ecological, social, cultural, political, and economic.
-It is how collectives learn to adapt, evolve, and thrive in harmony with the essence of place.
+It is how collectives learn to adapt, evolve, and thrive in harmony with the essence of [[place]].

 At Prisma, evaluation is the essence of governance.
 It is how communities learn about their attempts to self-organize toward shared regenerative goals.
 By valuing energy flows—both tangible and intangible—we create pathways for collective learning, adaptation, and transformation.